An Idyllic Island Boat Charter Route in Croatia

 Milna is one of the safest bays on the whole of the island of Brač, though exposed to some north and north-westerly winds.
-This harbour is peaceful and has plenty of choice for something yummy to eat for dinner, as well as plenty of cafes on the eastern side of the harbour for a coffee and some breakfast in the morning.
-Get used to waking up in Croatian island utopia, you still have five days left!
+This harbor is peaceful and has plenty of choice for something yummy to eat for dinner, as well as plenty of cafes on the eastern side of the harbor for some breakfast and morning coffee.
+Get used to waking up in a Croatian island utopia, you still have five days left!

-Our boat charter route takes you to Komiža on day 3.
-This bay is situated on the western coastline of Vis island and is exposed to west and south-westerly winds.
-Although a small island town, Komiža is well known for its restaurants, wines and citrus fruit.
+Our sailing route takes you to Komiža on day 3.
+This bay is situated on the western coastline of Vis island and is exposed to the west and south-westerly winds.
+Although a small island town, Komiža is well known for its restaurants, wines, and citrus fruit.
 Konoba BAK and Konoba Jasmina are popular restaurants in town.
 If you’re a bit of a wine connoisseur or simply fancy sampling some traditional Croatian wine, visit a wine cellar here to learn more about provincial wine.

 Day 4: Komiža – Paklinski Otoci (20 nm)

 Stari Grad – your sailing destination for day 5 – possesses Croatia’s oldest town dating back to ancient times.
-This harbour is exposed to west winds but it located deep into the island of Hvar.
-It has many preserved stone building and cultural monuments.
+This harbor is exposed to west winds but it’s located deep into the island of Hvar.
+It has many preserved stone buildings and cultural monuments.
 If there’s only one thing you do here, Tvrdalj Castle is that very beautiful thing.

-Hop on over to the island of Šolta on your penultimate day of your boat charter.
-Stomorska’s harbour is sheltered from wind and an idyllic stop in a peaceful island village, where your chance to experience Dalmatian food awaits you.
-On the eastern side of the harbour, we thoroughly recommend Konoba Nevera and Pizzeria Volat.
+Hop on over to the island of Šolta on the penultimate day of your boat charter.
+Stomorska’s harbor is sheltered from the wind and an idyllic stop in a peaceful island village, where your chance to experience Dalmatian food awaits you.
+On the eastern side of the harbor, we thoroughly recommend Konoba Nevera and Pizzeria Volat.
 Lap up as much tranquil island atmosphere as possible before your return tomorrow!

-On your last day, you have a short sail back to base at Port Trogir.
-We hope you have enjoyed your sailing adventure and would love to hear feedback or tag us on instagram and show us a photo!
+On your last day, you have a short sail back to your base in Split or Trogir.
+We hope you have enjoyed your sailing adventure and would love to hear feedback or tag us on Instagram and show us a photo!
 For other sailing routes and tips, see our destinations and routes blog page!